Raffaele Costantino

 Raffaele Costantino ([raffaˈɛːle kostanˈtiːno]; 14 June 1907 – 3 June 1991) was an Italian footballer from Bari, Apulia who played as a forward.
-At club level he played for hometown side AS Bari where he is remembered in high regard, he also played for a period of time at Roma.
+At club level, he played for hometown side AS Bari, where he is remembered in high regard; he also played for a period of time at Roma.

-Costantino earned the distinction of being the first ever Serie B player to be called up to the Italy national football team in 1930, he also scored in that game.
-All together he appeared for the national side twenty-three times and scored eight goals.
+Costantino earned the distinction of being the first ever Serie B player to be called up to the Italy national football team in 1930; he also scored in that game.
+Altogether, he appeared for the national side twenty-three times and scored eight goals.
 He was also one of 9 players being part of both the 1927–30 Central European International Cup, the 1931-32 Central European International Cup & the 1933–35 Central European International Cup successful campaigns.

-By the time he retired in 1939, Costantino was the all-time top scorer for Bari, today he is 5th in the club's all-time scoring records.
+By the time he retired in 1939, Costantino was the all-time top scorer for Bari; today, he is 5th in the club's all-time scoring records.

 He manager Bari on several occasions as well as several other clubs.